Large deviation bounds for the Airy point process: Introduction

-The distribution limit in (\ref{Dis}) does not provide control over the tails of $\gamma_T$ for simultaneously growing $s$ and $T$.
-Theorem \ref{KPZ1} below establishes rigorously that the lower tail behavior of $\gamma_T$ as $s,T\rightarrow\infty$ for the regime $s\ll T^{\frac{1}{6}}$ is \emph{exactly the same} as $F_{GUE}$.
+The distributional limit in (\ref{Dis}) does not provide control over the tails of $\gamma_T$ for simultaneously growing $s$ and $T$.
+As a corollary of the estimates for the Airy point process established in Section \ref{Sect.2} of this article and Theorem 1.1 of \cite{Cor}, we establish the following result on the lower tail probability of the KPZ equation when $s$ and $T$ simultaneously grow.
+This result significantly improves upon previous results (see Remark \ref{rmk1.6} for details).
+In particular, it shows that the lower tail behavior of $\gamma_T$ as $s,T\rightarrow\infty$ for the regime $s\ll T^{1\slash 6}$ is \emph{exactly the same} as $F_{GUE}$ (here and throughout the rest of the article, for $A,B>0$ simultaneously growing to infinity, we write ``$A\ll B$'' if $\lim\limits_{A,B\rightarrow\infty} A\slash B=0$).